mercari/tortoise/docs/configuration.md

           updatedAt: 2023-01-01T00:00:00Z
 ```

-### MinMaxReplicasRecommendationType
+### GatheringDataPeriodType

-The routine of minReplicas and maxReplicas recommendation.
-The valid values are "daily" and "weekly" (default: weekly)
+GatheringDataPeriodType means how long do we gather data for minReplica/maxReplica or data from VPA. "daily" and "weekly" are only valid value. (default: weekly)
+If "daily", tortoise will consider all workload behaves very similarly every day.
+If your workload may behave differently on, for example, weekdays and weekends, set this to "weekly".

 #### "daily"